 Welcome to this week's edition of the Engineering360 news brief.

-Now, remember to check out Engineering360 and Electronics360 for more news and information like this – plus engineering reference guides, product spec sheets and videos of interest.
+The complete story can be found on the Engineering360 website.
+While there, check out Electronics360 for more news and information like this — plus engineering reference guides, product spec sheets and videos of interest.